roooodcastro/gemsetcleaner/README.md

 whole new *gemset* is created.
 Both situations leave behind a trail of old and unused gems installed on the system.

+**Tip**: You may think this is not necessary, or maybe overkill, but the amount of disk space used by Ruby projects is significant.
+In the `gemsetcleaner` example, the script saved 166MB, and surprisingly, the only gem installed on that gemset was Rails (and its dependencies)!
+Running this script on my machine, whose Ubuntu install is roughly 6 months old, cleared a little under 3GB of space on unused gems and gemsets alone.

 ## Requirements

 1. Linux.
 This script was not tested and may not work on MacOS systems.